 Performance

 The performance benefits of the feature will depend heavily on the data access patterns of the application and will have to be evaluated on a case-by-case basis.
-This is why the feature is not enabled by default.
 In cases where the majority of the data would be written out (for example, creating and writing data to a new file), the new feature will likely not impart a significant performance benefit.
 In cases where a small amount of data will be added or changed (for example, opening an existing file and modifying a small amount of existing data), the performance benefits could be significant.

 When performance tuning, the following parameters are likely to have significant effects on I/O throughput: